 Feeding the BLW Way

 Doctors say breast milk or formula is all your child needs until about 6 months.
-After that, you can see if she’s ready to add solid food to her diet.
+After that, you can see if they are ready to add solid food to their diet.

 Before starting baby-led weaning, your little one should be able to:

-- Use her hands to scoop and hold
+- Use their hands to scoop and hold

-The foods should be firm enough to hold, but soft enough to mash with her fingers.
+The foods should be firm enough to hold, but soft enough to mash with their fingers.
 Start with stick-shaped choices (or cut food into large strips) so your baby can pick it up and hold it easily.
-Go for grub that's the size of her fist, like steamed broccoli or small pieces of toast.
+Go for grub that's the size of their fist, like steamed broccoli or small pieces of toast.

 Your child won’t like everything she tries.
 Many enjoy nutritious pieces of avocado, but Fliss says that was a “big fail” for her daughter.
 She wouldn’t eat them.
 For her, sweet potatoes stayed on top of the list.

-To make sure your baby doesn’t put too much in her mouth at once, limit how much food you put on her tray at a time.
+To make sure your baby doesn’t put too much in their mouth at once, limit how much food you put on their tray at a time.
 And never leave your infant alone while eating.